 This tonic herb, a relative of tomatoes and potatoes, is not stimulating, but rather relaxing.
 That allows us to take much higher doses, with no overstimulation, so this root is a superb remedy for nervous exhaustion.

-Ashwaganda increases memory and test performance.
-Study after study continues to confirm the stress tolerance, performance, memory and endurance enhancing benefits of this herb.
+Ashwagandha increases memory and test performance.
+Study after study continues to confirm the stress tolerance, performance, memory and endurance-enhancing benefits of this herb.
 One study indicated that the herb reduced brain damage caused by stress by 80%.
-In a 2014, prospective, double-blind, multi-dose, placebo-controlled, crossover study, 20 healthy male participants were randomized to receive ashwaganda or a matching placebo for 14 days.
-The subjects had significant improvement in a wide range of memory and cognitive tests.
+In a 2014 prospective, double-blind, multi-dose, placebo-controlled crossover study, 20 healthy male participants were randomized to receive ashwagandha or a matching placebo for 14 days.
+The subjects significantly improved in a wide range of memory and cognitive tests.

-A typical dose of ashwaganda is about a gram per day, taken over long periods, up to many years, as a rejuvenator, but, since ashwaganda is very safe, larger quantities are often used short term.
+A typical dose of ashwagandha is about a gram per day, taken over long periods, up to many years, as a rejuvenator, but, since ashwagandha is very safe, larger quantities are often used short term.
 In India, Withania is given with pungent, heating herbs (ginger, pepper, etc.) to ensure that it gets sufficiently digested.

 Gotu kola strengthens memory, concentration and intelligence, promotes longevity and is used to treat age-related senility.
 Gotu kola is a jungle creeper that grows in hot moist climates.
 After all, it’s the food of the elephants, and we all know about their memories!
 Fresh, it’s a delicious salad vegetable.
 The juice of the fresh leaves is available at some juice bars.